 The Public Staff recognizes the complexity of fully valuing battery storage, and encourages the development of improved modeling capabilities envisioned by ISOP.
 The Public Staff also recommended that in future IRPs, the Companies continue to evaluate the feasibility and benefits of advanced analytic techniques that incorporate sub-hourly modeling and more granular system performance data, and to the extent these advanced analytics are available at reasonable cost, utilize these resources to provide better information and understanding on optimizing reserve margin needs, as well as overall system operations.

 B. EDF Comments - ISOP

 EDF commends Duke for using this innovative planning approach, which it maintains can save customers money through deferring or avoiding costly investments.
-However, EDF recognizes that there are not many details in Duke's IRP, and encourages the Commission to open a rulemaking or separate docket to explore the most effective and systematic way to implement ISOP.

 &lt;sup>56 Initial Comments of the Public Staff, at 76.